memob0x/scroll-padlock/README.md

 }
 ```

+## CSS Variables

+This is the complete list of CSS variables set by this library on the given elements.

+* `--scroll-padlock-scroll-top`: the number of pixels that the target is scrolled vertically.
+* `--scroll-padlock-scroll-left`: the number of pixels that the target is scrolled horizontally.
+* `--scroll-padlock-scrollbar-width`: the target's vertical scrollbar size.
+* `--scroll-padlock-scrollbar-height`: the target's horizontal scrollbar size.
+* `--scroll-padlock-outer-width`: the target's width including the scrollbar size.
+* `--scroll-padlock-outer-height`: the target's height including the scrollbar size.
+* `--scroll-padlock-inner-width`: the target's width without the scrollbar size.
+* `--scroll-padlock-inner-height`: the target's height without the scrollbar size.
+* `--scroll-padlock-scroll-width`: the target's content width.
+* `--scroll-padlock-scroll-height`: the target's content height.

 ## API

 The `destroy` method is particularly important when using **reactive frameworks** (such as React, Vue, Angular, etc...) which components lifecycle might generate memory leaks: **call `destroy` method when the components in which scroll-padlock is used get unmounted**.